Martres-Tolosane

 Martres-Tolosane ([maʁtʁ tɔlozan]; Martras Tolosana) is a commune in the Haute-Garonne department, Southwestern France.
+The town is a circulade indicating that it had been a fortified village during the middle ages.
 Martres-Tolosane station has rail connections to Toulouse, Pau and Tarbes.

 Geography

 The commune is bordered by nine other communes: Terrebasse and Sana to the north, Mondavezan to the northeast, Palaminy to the east, Mauran across the river Garonne to the southeast, Roquefort-sur-Garonne to the south across the river Garonne to the south, Boussens to the southwest, Le Fréchet to the east, and finally by Marignac-Laspeyres to the northwest.